smearle/pathfinding-nca/discuss.md

 # Future Locations
+- Remove "pool" logic.
+For now, only apply loss at the end of an `n_layers` length episode of pathfinding.
+Later, we can appy loss at regular intervals during this episode.
 - Have an option to use skip connection or not. i.e., the initial maze is concatenated with the model's hidden activations after each layer.
 - Add MLP
 - Option to treat model as CA (with shared weights) or vanilla (distinct weights at each layer)